ProcrastLife/GraffitiGPTprompt/rateyourtag.md

-hey will be scored like this:
+Note: The scores are just temporary numbers created by AstroDuck and an estimation with his won bias.

 Length, ( 3 letters are the lowest and 7 letters are highest.
 Best is around 5 letters) Ratings will be 1-5. easiness, Flexibility and Visual appeal.

+System.

 | Letter | Easiness | Flexibility | Visuals | Average Score |
 | ------ | -------- | ----------- | ------- | ------------- |